 If you decide not to send your licence back voluntarily

-The driving agency will send you a form to complete and ask your permission to contact your doctor(s) for a medical report.
+If the driving agency learns that you need to stop driving they will send you a form to complete and ask your permission to contact your doctor for a medical report.
 In some cases they may ask for you to be examined by one of their nominated medical practitioners.
-The driving agency will then write and tell you whether or not your licence is formally withdrawn and, if so, for how long.
-They will also ask you to send your licence back.
-This is known as ‘revoking’ your licence.
+The driving agency will then write and tell you whether or not your driving licence is formally withdrawn and, if so, for how long.
+They will also ask you to send your driving licence back.
+This is known as ‘revoking’ your driving licence.